Sunday, August 3, 2025

 Born on 3 July 1897, Hansa Mehta was a passionate advocate for women’s rights, a reformer, educator, and a prominent member of the Indian Constituent Assembly.
 She also represented India at the United Nations Human Rights Commission.
 She was a prolific writer and wrote extensively on women's and children’s issues.
 Her work laid the foundation for women's rights in India and made a lasting impact on the global stage, marking her as a key figure in the fight for gender justice (Scaria and Nigam, 2016).In 1946, as president of the All-India Women's Conference (AIWC), Mehta played a pivotal role in drafting the "Indian Women’s Charter for Rights and Duties,", mentioned above, along with other women activists.
 This Charter called for gender equality, civil rights, and justice for women in India.
 It became a foundational document in the campaign for women's human and constitutional rights in India and abroad.

-Mehta’s contribution to the drafting of the UDHR was pivotal, particularly in ensuring gender-sensitive language in the document making it inclusive.
+Mehta’s contribution to the drafting of the UDHR was pivotal, particularly in ensuring gender-sensitive language in the document, making it inclusive.
 As India’s delegate to the UN Commission on Human Rights from 1947 to 1948, she played a crucial role in shaping the Bill of Rights, not just as a symbolic gesture, but as a concrete commitment to human dignity.

 During the early drafts, the word “man” was used, which excluded women.
 When Eleanor Roosevelt, who chaired the drafting committee, remained unaware of the omission, Mehta passionately advocated for a change.
 She suggested replacing “All men are born free and equal” in Article 1 with “All human beings are born free and equal.”
 Initially dismissed as unnecessary, Mehta persisted in her efforts, and the wording was ultimately changed to “human beings,” ensuring that the UDHR was inclusive of all genders.
 Her tireless work demonstrated her unwavering commitment to gender equality and human rights